“I don’t like it.”

 I believed in the power of affirmations so much that I turned them into a set of beautiful printable cards.

-I honestly can’t think of a mom who wouldn’t absolutely, without a doubt, fall in love with these printable positive affirmations.
-Even if you aren’t a mom, and you’re reading this post, I know any mom would surely appreciate and love these cards as a sweet gift.
+I honestly can’t think of a mom who wouldn’t absolutely, without a doubt, fall in-love with these printable positive affirmations.
+Even if you aren’t a mom, and you’re reading this post, I know every mom would appreciate and LOVE these cards as a sweet gift.

 Here are all the positive affirmations for moms included in the card set: